Robust and Resource Efficient Identification of Shallow Neural Networks by Fewest Samples: Active subspace identification

-As previously shown, as soon as we can produce a subspace $\tilde A \subset \mathbb R^d$ approximating $A=\operatorname{span}\{a_1,\dots,a_m\}$, we can eventually reduce the problem of approximating a sum of ridge functions in $\R^d$ to the same problem in $\R^m$, preserving even the quasi-orthogonality, cf. Remark \ref{rem:orth}.
+As previously mentioned in the introduction, as soon as we can produce a subspace $\tilde A \subset \mathbb R^d$ approximating $A=\operatorname{span}\{a_1,\dots,a_m\}$, we can eventually reduce the problem of approximating a sum of ridge functions in $\R^d$ to the same problem in $\R^m$, preserving even the near-orthonormality, cf. Remark \ref{rem:orth}.
 In this section we describe two different methods of identification of $A$. {The first one applies to the setting of active sampling.
 It is motivated by the results in \cite{FSV} and makes use of first order differences.
 The second method is inspired by \cite{jasean}, and implements passive sampling under the assumption that we dispose of the probability density $p(x)$ of the point distribution of the samples. }

-\subsubsection{Active sampling}
+\subsection{Active sampling}

 We observe that the vector

 lies in $A$ for every $x\in\R^d$.
 We consider \eqref{eq:dif:1} for different $x_1,\dots,x_{m_{\mathcal X}}\in\R^d$, where $m_{\mathcal X}\ge m$.
 In a generic situation for the points $x_i$'s, $A$ is likely given as the span of $\{\nabla f(x_1),\dots,\nabla f(x_{m_{\mathcal X}})\}$.